vtnerd/MaidSafe-Network-Filesystem/docs/posix_api.md

 ### maidsafe::nfs::ContainerInfo ###
 > maidsafe/nfs/container_info.h

-- [ ] Thread-safe Public Functions
+- [x] Thread-safe Public Functions
 - [x] Copyable
 - [x] Movable

 References a Container stored on the network.
 Allows for quicker opening of child containers, than using `std::string, ContainerVersion` because the network locations are already known.
+Object is immutable.

 ```c++
 class ContainerInfo {